-Unless you are seeking to restore a former name, each adult petitioner(s)'s fingerprints must be submitted for a state and national criminal history records check.
-The fingerprints must be taken in a manner approved by the Department of Law Enforcement.
-The fingerprints must be submitted to the Department of Law Enforcement for a state and national criminal history records check.
-The Petitioner(s) may not request a hearing on the Petition until the copy of the fingerprints are filed and the clerk of court has received the results of the criminal history records check.
+Unless you are seeking to restore a former name, you must have fingerprints submitted for a state and national criminal records check.
+The fingerprints must be taken in a manner approved by the Department of Law Enforcement and must be submitted to the Department for a state and national criminal records check.
+You may not request a hearing on the petition until the clerk of court has received the results of your criminal history records check.
 The clerk of court can instruct you on the process for having the fingerprints taken and submitted, including information on law enforcement agencies or service providers authorized to submit fingerprints electronically to the Department of Law Enforcement.
-The process may take several weeks and the parent or guardian of the minor must pay the cost of processing the fingerprints and conducting the state and national history records check.
-Please note that the state and national criminal records check must indicate whether you have registered as either a sexual predator or a sexual offender and you must also indicate on this petition whether you have ever been required to register as a sexual predator under section 775.21, Florida Statutes, or as a sexual offender under section 943.0435, Florida Statutes.
+The process may take several weeks and you will have to pay for the cost of processing the fingerprints and conducting the state and national criminal history records check.
+Please note that the state and national criminal records check must indicate whether you have registered as a sexual predator or a sexual offender and you must also indicate on this petition whether you have ever been required to register as a sexual predator under section 775.21, Florida Statutes, or as a sexual offender under section 943.0435, F.S.